arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 1. Return to the terminal and add a remote repo for your local GIT repository:
 	`git remote add azure https://azurepreviewlive@geolocationtest.scm.azurewebsites.net/geolocationtest.git	`

-1. Push all your changes to Windows Azure:
+1. Push all your changes to Microsoft Azure:
 	`git push azure master`

 1. Return to your website in the browser and refresh.
 The site should load.

 > **Speaking Point**
 >
 > Now that the site is running, we just need to complete one more step.
-That is to configure our site to use our MySQL database and our Windows Azure storage account.Let's do that and update Windows Azure.
+That is to configure our site to use our MySQL database and our Microsoft Azure storage account.Let's do that and update Microsoft Azure.

 <a name="segment5" />
 ### Configuring and updating the PHP Website ###